aplteam/Execute/README.md

 * `Process` lets you spawn a new process and return its standard output when it's finished.

 Use `Application` in order to run a program or a batch file when you are not in need for its output.
 A typical example is firing up another instance of Dyalog APL.
 Use `Process` if you need the output of a certain program.
-A typical example would be the !SubVersion "svn list" command.
+A typical example would be the SubVersion "svn list" command.

 Naturally `Process` waits for the program to quit. `Application` doesn't wait by default but you can change that default behaviour.
 If you do you will get the exit code of that application, if there is any.
 A return code can be returned by a Dyalog app with